We’ve compiled a list of all The Best Halloween Picture Books! These are all of our favorites, with excellent pictures and timeless stories.

 There’s a witch with a broom and she keeps picking up riders . . . until there’s no more room on the broom that is.

 P.S.
-There’s a cute little animated version of this book on Netflix that is fun and follows the text of the book exactly.
+There’s a cute animated version of this book on Netflix.
+It follows the text of the book exactly.

 This one is so sweet and old fashioned.
 It’s been a long time favorite at our house.